 Planning approval has been secured.
-FoRP were successful in achieving planning permission and in March 2017 received revised permission with the current improved design- the plans can be seen on the Council planning portal with reference 17/00175/FUL.
+FoRP were successful in achieving planning permission and in August 2017 received revised permission with the current improved design- the plans can be seen on the Council planning portal at https://citydev-portal.edinburgh.gov.uk/idoxpa-web/search.do?action=simple&searchType=Application with reference 17/00175/VARY.